SkylerJohnson102020/reading-notes/read08.md

         16 >= 24 returns false
         16 >= 16 returns true

-- <= - "greater than of equal to" - Will determin if number on left is less than or equal to number on right.
+- <= - "less than of equal to" - Will determin if number on left is less than or equal to number on right.

         16 <= 5 returns false
         16 <= 24 returns true